2/23/2024

 speaker

-Good morning and welcome to the Playa Hotels and Resorts 4th Quarter 2023 earnings release and conference call.
-All participants will be in listen only mode.
+Good morning and welcome to the Playa Hotels and Resorts fourth quarter 2023 earnings release and conference call.
+All participants will be in listen-only mode.
 Should you need assistance, please signal a conference specialist by pressing star then zero on your telephone keypad.
 After today's presentation, there will be an opportunity to ask questions.
 To ask a question, you may press star then one on your telephone keypad.
-To withdraw your question, please press star then two.
+To withdraw your question, please press star then 2.
 Please note this event is being recorded.
-I would now like to turn the conference over to Ryan Heemel with the company.
+I would now like to turn the conference over to Ryan Hemel with the company.
 Please go ahead, sir.

 speaker